Learn more and get your questions answered in a no-cost kidney education class.

 Once scientists realized the immune system was responsible for organ rejection, work began to find a way to stop the immune response.
 Radiation was first used, but discontinued because the side effects were too severe.
 Scientists discovered that a drug called azathrioprine (also called AZA or Imuran) helped suppress the immune response when it was used with a corticosteroid.
 This drug therapy led to higher success rates for organ transplants.
 In the 1980s, a more effective immunosuppressant called cyclosporine was discovered.
 This immunosuppressant, along with advanced techniques to match patients with donors, helped boost transplant success to over 85 percent.

-According to the Scientific Registry of Transplant Recipients, over 15,000 kidney transplants were performed from 2003-2004.
-The average success rate one year after transplant surgery was over 90 percent.
-To date, there are over 61,000 patients waiting for a kidney.
+According to the United Network for Organ Sharing (UNOS), more than 19,000 people received kidney transplants in 2016.1 The average success rate one year after transplant surgery was over 90 percent.
+To date, there are over 97,000 patients waiting for a kidney.1

 Patients interested in a transplant should speak to their kidney doctors (nephrologists).
 Your doctor will refer you to a transplant center where a transplant team will evaluate your condition and determine if you are a candidate for a kidney transplant.
 A thorough medical exam and various tests will be performed.
 Health conditions such HIV infection, hepatitis C and cancer may prevent you from being considered for a transplant.
 The medical evaluation will not only determine whether your current health can benefit from a transplant, but it will also take into account any existing health issues that may compromise your health and strength when you undergo the procedure.